-Satisfai is pleased to announce that the registration for the much awaited CAG/Medtronic accredited program on “Implementing AI into your Institution” is now open.
+Satisfai is pleased to announce that the much awaited CAG/Medtronic accredited program on “Implementing AI into your Institution” was a success.

-Join us at this live event featuring national and international speakers including: Dr. Michael Byrne, Dr. Daniel von Renteln, Dr. Tyler Berzin, Dr. Alan Barkun, Dr. Charles Ménard, Dr. Sravanthi Parasa, & Dr. Jeremy Glissen Brown.
+The event featured national and international speakers including: Dr. Michael Byrne, Dr. Daniel von Renteln, Dr. Tyler Berzin, Dr. Alan Barkun, Dr. Charles Ménard, Dr. Sravanthi Parasa, & Dr. Jeremy Glissen Brown.

 Date: November 18, 7 pm EST